spm2020spring/JenkinsPipelineTutorial/Jenkins-CICD-HowTo.rst

 `sudo cat /var/lib/jenkins/secrets/initialAdminPassword`

-Creat an administrative account.
+Create an administrative account.

 Give account name jenkins proper permission
 -----------------------------------------------

-Give jenkins the docker permission if it is to build a web appliaction that uses Docker.
+Give jenkins the docker permission if it is to build a web application that uses Docker.

 `sudo usermod -a -G docker jenkins`